-7.4.2 Remove Completely-In-Canal
+7.4.3 Remove Invisible-In-Canal, Completely-In-Canal, and Mic-In-Helix

 - Hold the removal cord with your thumb and index finger and pull outward. - 2.
-Hold the edges of the hearing aid with your thumb and forefinger and pull outward while slightly rotating your hand forward.
+Hold the edges of the hearing aid with your thumb and forefinger and pull outward while slightly rotating your hand forward. - 3.
+If Mic in Helix hearing aids do not have a removal cord, gently pull outward with the microphone tubing.

-7.4.3 Remove In-The-Canal
+7.4.4 Remove In-The-Canal and In-The-Far